 Kelsy Karter is a New Zealand-born LA-based singer-songwriter.
-Not too long ago, she released a music video for “Harry”, a poppin’ rock tune from her upcoming debut project, entitled, “Songs for the Rocketship”.
+Not too long ago, she released a music video for her “Harry” single.
+The poppin’ rock tune will be featured on her upcoming debut project, entitled, “Songs for the Rocketship.”

 Kelsy Karter – “Harry”